Frontstretch’s Truck Series content is presented by American Trucks

 No. of Rookies to Finish in the Top 10: 1; Austin Dillon, finished third

 Bodine’s win Friday night extended his point lead to 65 over second-place Aric Almirola.
-Timothy Peters remains third, and Ron Hornaday, Jr. sits just 20 points behind Peters in fourth.
-Johnny Sauter moved up one spot to round out the top 5, 205 points behind the leader.
+Timothy Peters remains third, and Hornaday Jr. sits just 20 points behind Peters in fourth.
+Sauter moved up one spot to round out the top five, 205 points behind the leader.

-- Friday night’s race featured the 85th green-white-checkered finish in the Truck Series?
+- Friday night’s race featured the 85th GWC finish in the Truck Series?
 It was also the seventh at Texas Motor Speedway.

 “They made me earn it three times tonight, four times actually.
 I’m not usually that good on restarts.
 We’ve been struggling all year to make the trucks drive good, and [Mike Hillman] Jr. went to work.” – Todd Bodine